-Students must satisfy Oral Communication and Critical Reading areas for a total of six (6) semester credits.
-However, it is not necessary for students to exceed the thirty-five (35) semester credits required in order to complete the MCCCD Additional Requirements because courses can satisfy a Core Area and MCCCD Additional Requirements simultaneously.
+Students must satisfy Oral Communication and Critical Reading areas.
+However, it is not necessary for students to exceed the thirtyfive (35) semester credits required in order to complete the MCCCD Additional Requirements because courses can satisfy a Core Area and MCCCD Additional Requirements simultaneously.
 Therefore, no additional semester credits are required to satisfy Oral Communication and Critical Reading.